derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 3. Operators
 4. Statements

-These four groupings make a program useful by enabling it to do work.
+These four groupings make a program useful by enabling it to execute work.
 Think of the respective groupings as:
 1. Named shortcuts to values
 2. Values
 3. Characters for manipulating values